UCalgary Mobilizing Alberta Events page

 Moderator:

 Learn about the interconnections between planetary health, human health, and biodiversity, and the importance of reciprocal relationships with the planet from an Indigenous worldview.
-Increase your awareness and knowledge of the importance of Indigenous languages and knowledge systems to planetary and human health.
-We will discuss ways to support and advocate for the inclusion of Indigenous perspectives in planetary health at local, regional, and international levels.
-We will also learn how the campus community can implement planetary health principles and practices, and ways to support the leadership of Indigenous communities in this area.
+The session increased awareness of how Indigenous languages and knowledge systems contribute to planetary and human health.
+Participants also explored ways to support and advocate for the inclusion of Indigenous perspectives in planetary health at local, regional and international levels, and how the campus community can implement planetary health principles and support Indigenous leadership in this work.

 Speaker: